soundasleep/svntime/README.md

 svntime
 =======

-A simple script to calculate the amount of time spent by committers on a Subversion repository.
+A simple script to calculate the amount of time spent by committers on a Subversion repository (or, [with GitHub's SVN bridge](https://help.github.com/articles/support-for-subversion-clients/)).

 Available on Google Code (SVN): https://code.google.com/p/svntime/ Or GitHub (Git): https://github.com/soundasleep/svntime